SELab-2/OSOC-4/info/user_manual.md

 #### 7.1.2.
 User
 A user is a person who has an account on the tool, or is in the progress of getting an account.

-Now follows an in depth description of the attributes of a User.

 _attributes:_ \
 **id**: the id of the user, primary key \